 NOTE: The price of gold is gathered from spot gold trading reports in New York.
-Gold buyers and traders can use our free chart for informational purposes, and in order to track prices by the minute.
+Gold buyers and traders can use this for informational purposes, and in order to track prices by the minute.

 For further information on who we recommend for purchasing gold, or putting physical bullion into a gold retirement account, please be sure to see our reviews of the leading gold IRA companies here.

 Latest Gold News: